Phone: (802) 865-5496

 These are bicycles with a small motor built in that provides a small amount of assistance to the rider.
 They are just like regular pedal bikes, but offer a small boost to help conquer that hill, shorten your commute, and help you get to work with a little less effort.
 E-bikes should be ridden on the roads, not sidewalks.
 They can be purchased at any local bike shop.
 Burlington Electric Department and other utilities are currently offering rebates and other incentives to people who buy an e-bike.
-It is anticipated that the Greenride Bikeshare fleet is an all-electric fleet of 200 bikes with stations located all over Burlington, South Burlington and Winooski.
+The Greenride Bikeshare fleet is an all-electric fleet of 200 bikes with stations located all over Burlington, South Burlington and Winooski.
 Campus memberships are $39 per year with 30 mins per day of free ride time.

 Think childhood Razor scooter, but improved and electrified!
 These small electric vehicles also help you navigate the hills of Burlington without overworking, and can be easily taken on public transportation or put in the back of a car.
 Burlington may possibly create a citywide scooter-share system where members can use any electric scooter in the network.

 Electric skateboards are gaining in popularity just like other electrified transportation for their ease of use and portability.
 You may even see your professor cruising to work on one to beat the traffic and save time.
 Other amazing electric little vehicles gaining traction are the One Wheel, Trikes, Monowheels, E-Skates and more**.
-The future will be electified!
+The future will be electrified!

 **(Please keep in mind that Champlain College currently has a restriction on hoverboards.